-‘DanMachi’ Season 2 Release Date Confirmed: ‘Is It Wrong to Try to Pick Up Girls in a Dungeon?
+‘DanMachi’ Season 2 Release Date Confirmed: ‘Is It Wrong To Try To Pick Up Girls In A Dungeon?
 Sword Oratoria’ Trailer Video Shows Anime Side Story Based On Light Novel

 Back in 2015, fans were originally hoping DanMachi Season 2 would come out in 2016, although some predicted that a 2017 release might be inevitable.
 This is a common problem with anime based upon manga, but Bell leveled up in the dungeon so quickly that the story caught up with the DanMachi light novels.

-The DanMachi Season 1 finale ended in a climatic moment, with Bell defeating the goliath level boss using his special ability.
+The DanMachi Season 1 finale ended in a climactic moment, with Bell defeating the goliath-level boss using his special ability.
 This ending also happened to correspond with the end of DanMachi Volume 5 of the light novels, which gives you an idea of how far the story has progressed.

 RELATED REPORTS BY THE INQUISITR